seandstewart/bardly/pending/romances/a-winter-s-tale/uncut.md

 **LEONTES**
 / On your allegiance,
 Out of the chamber with her!
 Were I a tyrant,
-Where were her life? she durst not call me so,
+Where were her life?
+She durst not call me so,
 If she did know me one.
 Away with her!

 **PAULINA**